 People who have gone through the process have testified that Relational Discipleship connected them into our Advent family more deeply, led to emotional and relational healing, helped them discern God’s leading more clearly, or gave them a new sense of purpose and mission in life.
 Every journey has been unique!

-After Relational Discipleship, we encourage you to continue the spiritual discipline of Spiritual Friendship.
-You might pursue a Spiritual Friendship with someone you're already close to, or you might seek out someone whose life you respect.
+After Relational Discipleship, we encourage you to continue the spiritual discipline of Gospel Friendship.
+You might pursue a Gospel Friendship with someone you're already close to, or you might seek out someone whose life you respect.

-The three ingredients of any healthy Spiritual Friendship are:
+The three ingredients of any healthy Gospel Friendship are:

 1. Regularity - It's important to set a goal for how often you want to connect, simply because life will get in the way otherwise!

-2. Intentionality - Spiritual Friends, quite simply, talk about and share their spiritual journeys.
+2. Intentionality - Gospel Friends, quite simply, talk about and share their spiritual journeys.
 For some this may be awkward, and for others it may be easy.
 However, we all need someone to share the journey.
-Intentionality is what distinguishes the discipline of Spiritual Friendship from other friendships.
-Spiritual Friends are intentional in centering their friendship around God.
-Other friendships may also include spiritual encouragement, and even deep sharing, but Spiritual Friendships are formed and nurtured for this particular purpose.
+Intentionality is what distinguishes the discipline of Gospel Friendship from other friendships.
+Gospel Friends are intentional in centering their friendship around God.
+Other friendships may also include spiritual encouragement, and even deep sharing, but Gospel Friendships are formed and nurtured for this particular purpose.

 3. Flexibility - Even as we seek to be intentional, it's crucial to keep in mind that there are many ways to share our spiritual lives!
 Here are just a few suggestions: